anet-be/mlua/README.md

 Lua co-routines, are perfectly safe to use with ydb, since they are cooperative rather than preemptive.

-However, multi-threaded applications must invoke ydb using [special C API functions](https://docs.yottadb.com/MultiLangProgGuide/programmingnotes.html#threads).
-MLua uses lua-yottadb which does not use these special functions, and so MLua must not be used in multi-threaded applications unless the application designer ensures that only one of the threads invokes the database.
-If there is keen demand, it would be relatively easy to upgrade lua-yottadb to use the thread-safe function calls, making MLua thread-safe.
-It would still be necessary, however to have only one lua_State per thread, or ensure in some other way that a thread does not re-enter a lua_State that another thread is currently running.
+However, multi-threaded applications must access ydb using [special C API functions](https://docs.yottadb.com/MultiLangProgGuide/programmingnotes.html#threads).
+MLua uses lua-yottadb which does not use these special functions, and so MLua must not be used in multi-threaded applications unless the application designer ensures that only one of the threads accesses the database.
+If there is keen demand, it would not be too much difficulty to upgrade lua-yottadb to use the thread-safe function calls, making MLua thread-safe.
+(Lua still requires, though, that each thread running Lua does so in a separate lua_State).

 ## Versions & Acknowledgements